 The Holmes have said they plan to use the money to pay off the mortgage and the car payments.

-Cynthia and Don aren’t the only couple who has struck it rich around February 14th.
-Here are some other lucky in love lottery winners.
+Cynthia and Don aren’t the only couples who struck it rich around February 14th.
+Here are some other lucky in-love lottery winners.

 Rodney and Brenda Reed